Back-end Engineering Articles

 Testing Ruby inside IRB

-For all the 3 ways we used before to connect to IRB, any of the following commands will work.
-In my case, I'll focus on the AWS Linux Instance.
+For all the 3 ways we used before, any of the next commands will work.
+In my case I’ll focus on the AWS Linux Instance

 1- First steps in IRB

-In the first steps (as with any new programming language you're learning), you can test different data types like strings, integers, floats, or arrays.
+The first steps as with any new programming language you're learning, we can test different data types like strings, integers, floats or arrays

 3.0.3 :001 > 1+3